baichen-du/baichen-du.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; See my [CV](https://albertbaichendu.github.io/assets/cv_albertbaichendu_Aug-2022.pdf) for more details.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Hi!
 My name is **Baichen Du 杜柏辰** [tʷuː4 pai3 ʈʂʰən2].
-People also call me **Albert** for simplicity.
-I am a final year undergraduate student at the University of Hong Kong, majoring in **Linguistics** and Political Science.
-I am interested in **sociolinguistics** broadly, and **speech perception/production, sound change, and variation** in specific.
+I also go by **Albert** for simplicity.
+I am a fourth (but not final) year undergraduate student at the University of Hong Kong, majoring in **Linguistics** and Political Science.
+I am interested in **sociolinguistics, phonetics and phonology** broadly, and **speech perception/production, sound change, and variation** in specific.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My UG thesis investigates how linguistic and social selectivity affects convergence towards sibilants merger in Mandarin.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My UG thesis investigates how acoustic distance in speakers' production repertoire and social attitude affect the perceptual boundary between alveolars and retroflexes in sibilants merges of Mandarin.
 Some other projects I contributed also study phonological learning, bilingualism, or cognitive preference.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; During my undergraduate study, I mainly worked with [Dr. Youngah Do](https://repository.hku.hk/cris/rp/rp02160) and [Dr. Jonathan Havenhill](https://jhavenhill.com) at the [Language Development Lab](https://linguistics.hku.hk/ldlhku/) of the linguistics department at HKU.
 I also worked for [Prof. Melanie Soderstrom](https://home.cc.umanitoba.ca/~soderstr/) on social effects influencing Infant-Directed Speech and early language acquisition.
 For my political science  major, [Dr. Haohan Chen](https://haohanchen.github.io/) supervises me on my thesis.
 I learned a lot from him on statistical programming and text data processing.